Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Poor customer support.
 Klaviyo’s customer support has faced criticism for limited availability and responsiveness.
 The platform lacks phone support, and live chat is not available 24/7, which can be challenging for users requiring immediate assistance.
 (PCMag).

-Given these limitations, exploring cheap email marketing services that offer better pricing plans and priority support makes sense.
+Given these limitations, exploring a budget-friendly Klaviyo alternative that offers better pricing plans and priority support makes sense.

 Klaviyo Competitors — Quick Comparison Table

-Here’s a quick comparison of the best email marketing software you can consider as an alternative to Klaviyo.
+Here’s a quick email marketing pricing comparison of the best email marketing tool options you can consider as an alternative to Klaviyo.

 PlatformFree Plan DetailsCost for 5,000 contactsPricing vs. KlaviyoTrustpilot RatingsBest For

-BrevoUnlimited contacts and up to 300 emails/day$29/monthCheaper by $71/month4.4 /5.0Businesses looking for SMS marketing capabilities
+BrevoUnlimited contacts and up to 300 emails/day$29/monthCheaper by $71/month4.4 /5.0Businesses looking for SMS marketing options

 DripNo free plan; 14-day free trial available$89/monthCheaper by $11/monthNAEcommerce stores looking for automation flows